MinnPost/object-sync-for-salesforce/readme.txt

     * Bug fix: a bug existed in fieldmaps that had a Salesforce field like a record ID, which cannot be pushed to Salesforce but can be pulled from Salesforce, but the sync was failing.
 Thanks to WordPress forum user @walexparadis for the report on this.
     * Developers: we've updated our included version of ActionScheduler to 2.2.1.
     * Developers: the `load_by_wordpress` and `load_by_salesforce` methods on the `salesforce_mapping` class have been deprecated in favor of `load_all_by_wordpress` and `load_all_by_salesforce`, though the deprecated methods have not been removed.

+See our [full changelog](https://github.com/MinnPost/object-sync-for-salesforce/blob/master/changelog.md) on GitHub or in changelog.txt in the installed plugin.